Champion Power Equipment vs Ford

 - Champion Power Equipment wins the overall comparison with an average score of 5.1 versus Ford's 4.5.

-- Champion offers a vastly larger product lineup (81 models vs Ford's 12), giving buyers far more choices.
+- Champion offers a far larger product lineup (81 models vs Ford's 12), giving buyers significantly more options.

 - Champion earns a Tier B reliability rating (72 out of 100), while Ford sits at Tier C (61 out of 100).